 These crispy fried mashed potato balls aren't just a great way to use Thanksgiving leftovers, they are also excellent as a game day appetizer or side dish.
 Leftover mashed potato balls are also a great idea to use up some leftover potatoes from Christmas and make this recipe for a New Years Eve hors d'oeuvres or party appetizer.
 Served with a sour cream or ranch dip sauce, your guests won't be able to get enough of these little bites.

-This was inspired by my Loaded Bacon Potato Balls on this site, and pairs well with this Reverse Seared Steak.
+This was inspired by my Loaded Bacon Potato Balls on this site, and pairs well with this creamy cavatappi mac and cheese.

 Jump to: